Separation Notice Requirements by State — Guide for 2025

 - A child’s loss of dependent status (and coverage) under the plan.

-If a company’s COBRA plan administrator (a person responsible for ensuring that a business complies with COBRA law) is a third party, employers must notify the administrator of the employee separation within 30 days.
-The plan administrator then has to notify the employee of their COBRA rights within 14 days.
+If an employer uses a third-party COBRA plan administrator (a person responsible for ensuring that a business complies with COBRA law), they must inform the administrator of the employee’s termination within 30 days after such an event.
+The administrator then has to notify the employee of their COBRA rights within 14 days.
 In case the employer is the plan administrator, they have 44 days to issue the COBRA election notice to the employee.

 Currently, 22 states have specific employment separation requirements for employers.
 Some compel employers to fill in separation forms, while others require employers to only inform workers of their right to unemployment coverage.

-The table below shows states with specific employee separation notice requirements as well as the exact rules and links to the forms employers must provide in the event of employment separation:
+The table below shows states with specific employee separation notice requirements as well as the links to the forms employers must provide in the event of job separation:

 ---|---|---|---|